San Diego City College Nursing Programs - NCLEX Passing Rates and Program Rankings

-Degree types you can earn at San Diego City College include Registered Nursing, and the school provides it offerings to students via campus formats.
-The level of nursing programs offered to nursing students include Associate and LPN to RN level degrees.
+Degree types you can earn at San Diego City College include Registered Nursing, and the school provides its offerings to students via campus formats.
+The level of nursing programs offered to nursing students include Associate Degree and LPN to RN level degrees.

-Out of 134 nursing schools in California, the nursing program at San Diego City College ranks #7 in the state, and out of more than 1,700 nursing programs nationally, it ranks #16.
-It's 3-year average NCLEX passing rate is 98.00%, giving the San Diego City College an overall grade of A.
+Out of 134 nursing schools in California, the nursing program at San Diego City College ranks #2 in the state, and out of more than 1,700 nursing programs nationally, it ranks #3.
+It's 3-year average NCLEX-RN passing rate is 99.50%, giving the San Diego City College an overall grade of A.

 Nursing Program Stats at a Glance for San Diego City College